arcus-azure/arcus.testing/README.md

 Checkout our [documentation site](https://testing.arcus-azure.net/) to learn all about Arcus Testing.

 ## Contributing?
 Yes please!
-Please have a look at our [contribution guide](CONTRIBUTING.md) to get you started.
+Have a look at our [contribution guide](CONTRIBUTING.md) to get you started.

 ## License Information
 This is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the web application.
 But you always need to state that Codit is the original author of this web application.